meet our happy home designers

 Danny Chan, M.F.A.

-Danny hasn't always been an interior designer.
-For more than twenty years, he was an optician with his optical store in downtown.
-This all changed in 2011 when his wife, Sandra, was hired to decorate a townhouse for a family of five with a short time frame.
-Danny became a sounding board on many design matters and the two worked well together.
+For more than twenty years, he operated his own optical store with his father in downtown Vancouver.
+Then in 2011, Sandra was hired to decorate a three bedroom townhouse for a family of five within a short time frame.
+Danny came onboard to help her with many design matters.
 It was clear that the synergy was there and Danny was smitten with interior design bug.

-Danny went back to school and received his MFA in Interior Architecture and Design from the Academy of Art University.
+Danny went back to school and received his master degree in Interior Architecture and Design from the Academy of Art University.
 For a little while, he also took on the role of a student mentor at his Alma Mater to nurture the next generation of young designers.
-He would encourage other students not to be afraid to pursue their passion, not matter how impossible it may seem.
-Walt Disney once says that “It’s fun to do the impossible."
+He would encourage other students not to be afraid to pursue their passion, no matter how difficult it may seem at times.

-Danny calls himself a small space designer.
-His passion is to help people love their homes in the city, even if it may mean living in smaller spaces.
+Danny is not just passionate about creating beautiful homes, but also homes that people are happy to live in.
+This can be especially challenging when they are living in smaller spaces.
 In 2019, he was interviewed by the Globe and Mail and the article was entitled "Smaller homes may make you happier."

-His passion for design has allowed him to create beautiful and functional spaces for clients in Vancouver as well as overseas through e-design.
-After working three years alongside his wife, they co-founded Chan+Dee Designs together in 2014 and continue to specialize in small space design.
-At the end of 2017, they decided to re-brand once again and created Happy Home Design, with the goal of making his clients' homes their happy place.
+His eyes for design has allowed him to create beautiful and functional spaces for clients in Vancouver as well as overseas through e-design.
+After working three years alongside his wife, they co-founded Chan+Dee Designs together in 2014.
+At the end of 2017, they decided to re-brand and created Happy Home Design, with the tagline of "lets make home your happy place."

 Sandra Dee, B.A.